 Try to make a good impression, be polite and dress appropriately.
 School uniforms or formalwear is acceptable.

 Here is a guide for a job interview (not the same, but you get the picture):

 All that is left is to wait for the results.
 If you pass the Singapore screening, you will most likely receive a notification in October.
 Then, all your application documents will be sent to Japan.
 Results of the Japan screening will only be announced in January or February of the next year.
-Be patient, and don't worry about the results.
+It is a painful waiting game, but be patient, and don't worry too much about the results.
 Once it has been confirmed that you have successfully received the scholarship, you will need to clear administrative procedures like a health check-up and visa application.

 Before you know it, you will be flying off to Japan!

 Depending on whether you are a social sciences and humanities major or a natural sciences major, you will do your preparatory year at Tokyo University of Foreign Studies or Osaka University respectively.
 During that time, you will take Japanese language classes on a daily basis, as well as additional subject-related classes.
 All classes are conducted in Japanese, but the teachers are highly-trained to teach foreign students.

 You will be allocated to a dormitory in your university, usually with a small single room to yourself along with common facilities such as a laundry area, TV room, and common spaces.
 The dorm fees are paid out of your allowance, but these fees are heavily subsidised and much cheaper than the average rent in your city.

 Towards the end of your first year, you will attend the Daigaku Setsumeikai (大学説明会), where different universities will give presentations introducing their university.
 After the presentation, you can mingle with the various professors from each university and ask them questions.
 Think of it as a university fair or open house type of event.
 While there is no dress code, it may be a good idea to dress semi-formally to make a good impression.